Electric skateboards are the next best thing after Marty McFly’s famous hoverboard from Back to the Future.

-The Boosted 2nd Generation Dual+ comes with a 6-month warranty and will last for years and many miles.
+The Boosted 2nd Mini x comes with a 6-month warranty and will last for years and many miles.

 - Remote: 2 ride modes, auto-braking, reverse

-The Skatebolt electric skateboard is a powerful yet inexpensive mini-cruiser style longboard.
+The MEEPO Campus electric skateboard is a powerful yet inexpensive mini-cruiser style longboard.
 At about half the price of our top choice, this model uses cheaper components but still delivers an impressive skating experience.

 The board is 35” long and constructed from 7 plies of bamboo.
 Large polyurethane wheels make for smooth riding.
 The design of this electric skateboard makes it ideal for urban trips and short commutes.

 The shorter length allows for agility and tighter turns.
-The power comes from two in-wheel hub motors with a total of 1,000W power.
-Skatebolt delivers 30% grade hill climbing and a top speed of 25 miles per hour, the fastest electric skateboard available!
+The power comes from two in-wheel hub motors with a total of 350W power.
+The MEEPO Campus delivers 14% grade hill climbing and a top speed of 18 miles per hour, one of the fastest electric skateboards available!

-The drawback is the shorter battery life: you can only expect about 15 miles of range at full charge, which takes about two hours.
+The drawback is the shorter battery life: you can only expect about 13 miles of range at full charge, which takes about an hour.